bmanders716/bmanders716.github.io/cookbook.md

 A Nice Sweet Sauce.

-_Ingredients_--Ω pint of plain white sauce or melted butter (omitting the
+_Ingredients_--Ì†∞int of plain white sauce or melted butter (omitting the
                  seasoning).
                1 wineglass of sherry or brandy.
                2 dessertspoonfuls of castor sugar.